-The eleven countries studied in this volume provide the most varied experience in inflation episodes, both across countries and over time for any single country.
-Consequently, the eleven stories combined contain a very rich set of experiences on inflation stabilization.
-The list of successful stabilization plans to stop inflation is almost as large as the list of stabilization plans that failed.
-The experience of these countries makes clear the need for fiscal adjustment as a means of stopping inflation permanently, while other policies such as fixing the exchange rate can be very effective at stopping very high inflation temporarily.
+The eleven countries studied in Kehoe and Nicolini (2020) provide a large variety of experiences in inflation episodes, both across countries and over time for any single country.
+Consequently, taken together, the eleven stories contain a very rich set of experiences on inflation stabilization.

+The list of stabilization plans that successfully stopped inflation is almost as large as the list of stabilization plans that failed.
+The experience of these countries makes clear the need for fiscal adjustment as a means of permanently stopping inflation, while other policies such as fixing the exchange rate can be very effective at temporarily stopping very high inflation.
 These two policy measures, fiscal restraint and a fixed exchange rate, proved to be a powerful combination: they are behind many of the successful stabilization plans (although fixing the exchange rate was not always used).

-Besides being laboratories to evaluate policies to stop inflation, the histories of these countries can also be used to make a first evaluation of a notion that has become conventional wisdom in many policy and academic circles: the real costs associated with reducing inflation.
-This conventional wisdom was born out of the evidence relating reductions in the rate of inflation to increases in the rate of unemployment, the Phillips curve.
-This wisdom was consolidated following the 1982 recession in the United States, associated with the inflation stabilization plan successfully undertaken by the Fed under the leadership of Paul Volcker-so much so that the 1982 recession is too frequently called the "Volcker recession."
+Besides acting as laboratories to evaluate policies to stop inflation, the histories of these countries can also be used to make a first evaluation of a notion that has become conventional wisdom in many policy and academic circles: that reducing inflation has large real costs.
+This conventional wisdom was born out of the Phillips curve, evidence relating reductions in the rate of inflation to increases in the rate of unemployment.
+This wisdom was consolidated following the 1982 recession in the United States, associated with the inflation-stabilization plan successfully undertaken by the Fed under the leadership of Paul Volcker-so much so that this recession is too frequently called the "Volcker recession."

-An alternative interpretation was provided by Sargent (1986) in the same book that set the foundations of the conceptual framework we have used to analyze the eleven countries.
-Thus, the argument can be laid out using the government budget constraint and the money demand equation, which are the two main foundations of the conceptual framework discussed in Kehoe, Nicolini, and Sargent (2019).
-At the time the Federal Reserve announced that it was vigorously tightening its policy, the Treasury increased its deficit, as a result of both a reduction in taxes (supply-side economics) and an expansion in military spending (Star Wars program).
+Sargent (1986) provided an alternative interpretation in the same book that set the foundations of the conceptual framework we have used to analyze the eleven countries in Kehoe and Nicolini (2020).
+Thus, the argument can be laid out using the government budget constraint and the money demand equation, which are the two main foundations of the conceptual framework discussed in Kehoe, Nicolini, and Sargent (2020).
+At the time when the Federal Reserve announced that it was vigorously tightening its policy, the Treasury increased its deficit, as a result of both a reduction in taxes (supply-side economics) and an expansion in military spending (Star Wars program).
 The natural consequence of the reduction of seigniorage on the one hand and the increase in the deficit on the other was a rapid increase in government debt.
-This rapid increase in debt, Sargent argued, would strain the relationship between the Fed and the Treasury, and would put pressure on one of them to switch its policy.
+This rapid increase in debt, Sargent argued, would strain the relationship between the Fed and the Treasury and would put pressure on one of them to switch its policy.
 A reasonable probability that the Fed would relax its policy tightening reduced the credibility of its plan to defeat inflation.
-It is this increase in macroeconomic uncertainty that may have been responsible for the recession of 1982.
+It is this increase in macroeconomic uncertainty that may have been responsible for the "double-dip" recession of 1980-1982.
 The persistently high long-term nominal rates following the inflation stabilization provide some evidence of lack of credibility in the long-run success of the Volcker strategy.

 We certainly lack enough theory to provide a quantitative appraisal of that debate.
 But the region offers five episodes of successful stabilizations of extremely high inflation (from over 600 percent per year in Chile in 1973 to over 10,000 percent in Bolivia in 1985) and six instances of successful stabilizations of more moderate inflations (from about 25 percent per year in Chile in 1990 to 130 percent in Uruguay, also in 1990).
-As a first approach to the debate, we take a first and simple look at the data.
+As a first approach to the debate, we take a simple look at the data.